jonasns/scODIN/README.md

 table(scCD4$final_labels)
 ```

 In the previous steps we have identified the core cells.
 In the next steps we will conduct kNN search for nearest neighbours.
 First we downsample and run PCA on the downsampled dataset.

 ### Downsample core cells
-scODIN function #4 - downsample_core()
+**scODIN function #4 - downsample_core()**
-Downsample the identified core cells to a specified cell count per final label
+Downsample the identified core cells to a specified cell count per final label.
 This function downsamples a Seurat object to have a similar number of core cells per final label.
 It randomly selects cells up to a user-defined target count or the median cell count if specified.

-@param scData A Seurat object containing the single-cell data and the core cell types as `final_labels`.
+@param `scData` A Seurat object containing the single-cell data and the core cell types as `final_labels`.
-@param target_count An integer specifying the target count for downsampling.
+@param `target_count` An integer specifying the target count for downsampling.
 It is overruled by use_median = TRUE.
-@param use_median A logical indicating whether to use the median cell count (TRUE) or the target count (FALSE).
+@param `use_median` A logical indicating whether to use the median cell count (TRUE) or the target count (FALSE).
-@param labels_to_exclude A character vector specifying the labels to exclude (default is `c("unknown")`).
+@param `labels_to_exclude` A character vector specifying the labels to exclude (default is `c("unknown")`).
-@param seed An integer value for setting the seed to ensure reproducibility (default is 1984).
+@param `seed` An integer value for setting the seed to ensure reproducibility (default is 1984).

 @return A downsampled Seurat object with the specified cell level and a similar number of cells per final label.

 ```{r}
 # number of cells in each subtype before downsampling